Sulav-subedi/BNKS-Student-voice/README.md

 This project is licensed under the ISC License.

-## 📞 Support

-For support and questions, please contact the development team or create an issue in the repository.

----

 **Note**: This is a feedback system specifically designed for Budhanilkantha School.
 Make sure to configure the environment variables appropriately for your deployment environment.